visit-dav/visit/src/doc/gui_manual/Plots/PlotTypes/VolumePlot.rst

 The variable used to determine opacity does not have to be the plotted variable.
-Having a different opacity variable than the plotted variable is useful for instances in which you want to determine the opacity using a variable like density while coloring the plot by another variable such as pressure.
+Having a different opacity variable than the plotted variable is useful for instances in which the user wants to determine the opacity using a variable like density while coloring the plot by another variable such as pressure.
 To change the opacity variable, select a new variable from the **Opacity variable** variable menu.
 By default, the plotted variable is